-1. Based on your team's responses above, some members of the team seem to believe team goals sometimes conflict with personal goals.
-How can the team do a better job at discussing this conflict of interest when it comes up?
+1. Based on your team's responses above, some members of the team seem to believe the team is not clear about its priorities.
+How can the team do a better job at clarifying its priorities?

-2. Commitment on the team may also suffer because people think priorities are not clear.
+2. Commitment may also suffer because team decisions sometimes conflict with personal goals.
 How often do people speak up when they encounter this issue?
-What can be done to ensure team priorities are clear?
+How can the team do a better job at discussing this conflict of interest when it comes up?